 - Implementing the Best Start Kindergarten Assessment (K-2)

 - Implementing the Best Start Kindergarten Assessment for teachers - eLearning (K-6)

 - Introduction to the literacy and numeracy progressions - face to face (K-10)

 - Introduction to the literacy and numeracy progressions - online (K-10)

 - PLAN2: How to - a technical guide to using PLAN2

 Professional Learning pathways 2020

-Five professional learning pathways are being facilitated in 2020 with support from academic partners.
-EAfS schools are selected to take part in these via an expression of interest process.
+Four professional learning pathways are being facilitated in 2020 with support from academic partners.
+EAfS schools can choose to engage in one of these pathways alongside a team.

-Pathway 2 - Assessment informed practices for analysing and teaching spelling in the early years
+Learning pathway 2: Assessment informed practices for analysing and teaching spelling in the early years - with Dr Tessa Daffern,